Not Coding – 6 Other Ways Developers Drive More ROI to Your Business

 2. When Developers Are Product Extenders

-And the best example is Apple iPhone – the very own Apple’s developer program led to the creation of over one million apps for the Apple App Store.
-These apps have more than one million features which makes all iPhone models more valuable to every user.
-Not just functionality, sometime constant supply of cool new things has made iPhones much hyped.
+And the best example is Apple iPhone – the very own Apple’s developer program led to the creation of over one million apps in the Apple App Store.
+These apps have more than one million features which make all iPhone models more valuable to every user.
+Not just functionality, sometimes a constant supply of cool new things has made iPhones much hyped.

 There are numerous companies who work with developers to extend their product and made them more useful.

 Hope you remember Steve Ballmer, CEO of Microsoft, rallying his troops chanting the word ‘developers’ more than 16 times.
 I bet you remember!

 Ballmer was right – Microsoft just swept off the battle for personal computing with the help of PERSONS whom we call ‘the developers.’
 But today, 20 years after in 2016 – Microsoft lost the battle to Google and Apple, by losing the support of those same developers.